Huy-DNA/MPiSC/report/chapters/preliminary-results/index.typ

 == Microbenchmark program

-Our microbenchmark is as follows:
+Our microbenchmark is as follows, aptly named "producer-consumer":
 - All processes share a single MPSC (or MP/MC) queue, one of the processes is a dequeuer, and the rest are enqueuers.
 - The enqueuers enqueue a total of $10^4$ elements.
 - The dequeuer dequeue out $10^4$ elements.
 - For MPSC, the MPSC is warmed up before the dequeuer starts.
 For MP/MC, any enqueuer must finish enqueueing before the dequeuer can start.

+We measure the latency and throughput of the enqueue and dequeue operation.
 This microbenchmark is repeated 5 times for each algorithm and we take the mean of the results.

 == Benchmarking setup

+The experiments are carried out on a four-node cluster resided in HPC Lab at Ho Chi Minh University of Technology.
+Each node is an Intel Xeon CPU e5-2680 v3 with has 8 cores and 16 GB RAM.
+The interconnect used is Ethernet and so does not support true one-sided communication.

+The operating system used is Ubuntu 22.04.5.
+The MPI implementation used is MPICH version 4.0, released on January 21st, 2022.

+We run the producer-consumer microbenchmark on 1 to 4 nodes to measure both the latency and performance of our MPSC algorithms.

 == Benchmarking results